How to Calculate Business Valuation Using EBITDA?

 Example: Business Valuation Calculation

-For example, consider a manufacturing company with the following financial data:
+Let’s assume a manufacturing company has the following financial data:

 EBITDA = ₹3,00,000

-If the typical manufacturing industry EBITDA multiple is , the estimated business value would be calculated as:
+If the typical manufacturing industry multiple is , the estimated business value would be:

 Key Factors That Affect Business Valuation